Abortion (In Depth) The RINJ Foundation

 Legislating induced abortion, for example, is a fool's game.
 Trust the medical profession to do its job.
 Interfering with that costs far too many lives.

 Using abortion as a form of birth control is unacceptable.
 That would be murdering a child.
 You have control of your body and what you do with it.
 But once you have used your body to create a new life, don't dare take that life.
 The penalty for murder can ruin your life so think about that before taking a child's life.
 If you need an induced abortion for legitimate medical reasons you will have that abortion without any legislation, just a doctor's oath to save the lives they can save.
 Meanwhile the time has come wherein contraception is so easy and so widely available, using abortion as a method of birth control is nothing short of murder.
+It's a new day.
+Throw out what you thought you knew and start over, learning.

 If you don't want to have a baby use contraceptives or abstain from intercourse.
 Once a human life has been created the Universal Declaration of Human Rights applies and the right to life prevails.